teaarte/nestjs-wish-list-api/README.md

     <img src="https://img.shields.io/badge/Passport-informational?style=flat&logo=Passport&logoColor=white" alt="Passport badge"/>
 </p>

-This is a Wishlist API built using NestJS, designed to help users create and manage their personal wishlists.
+This is a Wish list API built using NestJS, designed to help users create and manage their personal wish lists.

 ## Features

 - **User Authentication:** Secure sign-up and sign-in using JWT.
-- **Wishlist Management:** Users can add, edit, and delete items on their wishlist.
+- **Wish list Management:** Users can add, edit, and delete items on their wishlist.
 - **Social Connectivity:** Users can send friend requests, accept them, and become friends to view each other's wishlists.
 (This feature is still in development)

 ## Prerequisites